Aryan95614/projectManagement/README.md

 Task Management App with Flutter

-Welcome to my latest project, a brightspace like built with Flutter.
+Welcome to my latest project, a brightspace like app built with Flutter.
 This app provides an easy-to-use interface for managing daily tasks, using chatgpt, including a CNN as well as personalized task recommendations based on user behavior.

 ## Features